gjermundgaraba/bjaanes.github.io/_posts/2015-10-04-smart-home-series-part-1-learning-mqtt-and-buying-stuff.md

 I am planning on using a first-generation Raspberry Pi as my MQTT broker, and Raspberry Pi 2 for a small multipurpose data server (storing, viewing, statistics, etc.).

 I will be using Arduino somehow for the sensor devices, but I haven’t figured out how to create small permanent devices with Arduino yet.
-I&#8217;ll figure that out later!
+I'll figure that out later!

 I highly recommend that you spend some time learning this technology, because it seems to be one of the cornerstones of this particular field.
 I watched this talk about MQTT, which even have a live demo: